ECE444-2020Fall/project1-webapp-group6-importteamname-1/README.md

 ```
 .
-├── server/ - Flask server that provides API routes and serves front-end
+├── server - Flask back-end
-│ ├── constants.py - Defines the constants for the endpoints and port
+│ ├── app - Defines the constants for the endpoints and port
+│ │  ├── model_schemas - database models for the app
+│ │  └── routes - routes and controller classes for the app
+│ ├── migrations - MySQL database migrations
-│ ├── sample_data.py - Contains all sample text data for generate pages
+│ ├── scripts - Contains code used for scraping recipes and ingredients from Spoonaular API
+│ ├── tests - Unit tests
+│ ├── util - Helper functions
-│ └── server.py - Configures Port and HTTP Server and provides API routes
+│ └── constants.py - Defines the constants for the endpoints and port
 ├── src - React front-end
+| ├── actions - Redux action dispatchers
 │ ├── components - React sub components for containers
+| ├── containers - React components with sub-components for each page
 | ├── pages - App web pages
+| ├── reducers - Redux reducers
+| ├── utils - Helper functions
+│ ├── App.jsx - React routes
+│ ├── index.jsx - React root component
-| ├── containers - React components with sub-components for each page
+| ├── store.js - React components with sub-components for each page
-│ ├── App.jsx - React routing
+| ├── localStorage.js - React components with sub-components for each page
 │ └── index.jsx - React root component
 └── README.md
 ```